r-lyeh-archived/statvs/README.md

 ======

 - My name is rlyeh and I code videogames :neckbeard:
-- All my libraries are BOOST licensed (~MIT equivalent with no attribution in binary distributions required).
+- All my libraries are BOOST licensed (~MIT equivalent with no attribution required in binary distributions).
 - Most of my libraries are cross-platform, have no external dependencies and are single-header where possible.
 - I follow this convention: *.hpp *.cpp for libraries, *.cc for samples, *.cxx for tests.